baifan1366/bid-sync/COLLABORATIVE-EDITOR-SETUP.md

    SELECT * FROM document_collaborators WHERE document_id = 'your-document-id';
    ```

-### WebSocket still not connecting?

-1. Ensure the WebSocket server is running: `npm run yjs:server`
+### Connection issues?

+1. Verify your Supabase URL and anon key are correct in `.env`
-2. Check if port 1234 is available
+2. Check if Supabase Realtime is enabled in your project
-3. Verify the environment variable is set correctly
-4. Restart your Next.js dev server
+3. Restart your Next.js dev server

+## Architecture

+The collaborative editor uses:
+- **Supabase Realtime Broadcast** - For document updates between collaborators
+- **Supabase Realtime Presence** - For tracking active users
+- **TipTap Editor** - For rich text editing

 ## Notes

-- The WebSocket server must be running for collaborative features to work
-- Each user needs their own connection to the WebSocket server
+- No separate WebSocket server is needed
-- The server handles conflict resolution and synchronization automatically
+- Collaboration works automatically with Supabase Realtime
+- All users connect through Supabase's managed infrastructure